Akhilesh-Daphale/UPSTAC-API/README.md

 # UPSTAC-API
-Backend API for the UPSATC application
+Backend API for the UPSTAC application